sunmck/kruger_eia_drone/README.md

-# Analyzing Changes of Vegetation in Kruger Nationalpark due to the Impact of the African Elephant
+# Analyzing Changes of Vegetation in Small Elephant Impact Areas of Kruger Nationalpark with Multispectral UAV Data

 ## Introduction
 Welcome to the Kruger Git of the Internship at Kruger National Park's Scientific Services.
 Here, we present a collection of multiple approaches